shff/parcel-plugin-purifycss/README.md

 # parcel-plugin-purifycss

-A Parcel plugin to remove unused rules from your bundled CSS files.
+A Parcel plugin to remove unused rules from your bundled CSS files in production builds.

 ## How it works